BukkitPE/BukkitPE/README.md

 #Notices:
 BukkitPE is run under the terms of the GNU Lesser General Public License for more information please visit the [LICENSE](https://github.com/BukkitPE/BukkitPE/blob/master/LICENSE) page.

-BukkitPE is also a fork of Nukkit [LICENSE](https://github.com/Nukkit) but we've plan on adding more features to it.
+BukkitPE is also a fork of  [Nukkit](https://github.com/Nukkit) but we've plan on adding more features to it.
 You may check otu there project at [here](https://github.com/BukkitPE/BukkitPE/blob/master/LICENSE)

 BukkitPE is now running java, we will be working on updating our guides to installing it..ect)  If you are in need of help visit Forums.BukkitPE.net thanks!